Age UK estimated that in 2020 there were 2m people aged 65 and over living with a cancer diagnosis in the UK.

 Live-in care for older people with cancer

-At Elder, we understand the issues and needs surrounding caring for a parent with cancer.
+At Elder, we understand the issues and needs surrounding caring for a parent or loved one with cancer.
 We know that at this stressful time, you want a solution that makes life easier, not more complicated.
 That’s why our live-in care service helps with every aspect of providing expert elderly care at home.
 From the moment you contact us, through to finding a carer and making sure everything is running smoothly, we’ll be there.

 We match professional carers to care recipients based on factors, such as location, experience, personality and attitude, to make sure the person your parent welcomes into their home is right for them.